-Definition of Deposit Receipt for Real Estate
+Definition and Example of a Real Estate Deposit Receipt

-- Name of title company
+- The name of the title company

-- Address of title company
+- The address of title company

-- Name of title company's bank
+- The name of title company's bank

 - The title company's bank account number